 - Boaters are cautioned to keep a close eye on the weather as Fraser Lake is subject to sudden, heavy winds which can transform the lake surface into dangerous whitecaps.

 Beaumont is home to a large population of Western Thatch Ants.
-You shouldn’t disturb Western Thatch Ant nests as they will bite and this could leave a stinging sensation on your skin.
+Western Thatch Ant nests should not be disturbed; they will bite and this could leave a stinging sensation on your skin.
 If this happens, wash the area around the bite.
 Please keep all food sealed and stored away when not in use.
 Use garbage and recycling bins to dispose of waste.
 If using a tent, please remember to keep the door closed.

 Location and Maps

 Nature and Culture